SettleMint

 After deployment

-Once the transaction confirms:
+After the transaction confirms:

-• DALP grants the initial asset roles you reviewed in the permissions step
+• DALP grants the initial asset roles you reviewed in the permissions step.

 Activating the asset